spothero/be-code-challenge/README.md

 This path takes a `PUT` where rate information can be updated by submitting a modified rates JSON.
 This submitted JSON overwrites the stored rates.

 - A rate is comprised of a price, time range the rate is valid, and days of the week the rate applies to
-- See the section `Sample JSON for testing` for the initial set of rates.
+- See the section `Sample JSON for testing` for the initial set of seeded rates.
+These rates are expected to be loaded into the database at application startup.

 This path when requested with a `GET` returns the rates stored.